OdeAugustina/Palmoria-Case_study/README.md

 ### DATA CLEANING AND PREPARATION
 In the initial phase of the Data Cleaning and preparations, I perform the following actions;
 1. Data Loading and Inspection
-2. handling Missing Variables
+2. Handling Missing Variables
-3. Data Cleaning and formating
+3. Data Cleaning and formatting
 4. Integrated the Bonus Rules
 5. Created Salary Bands

 ### EXPLORATORY DATA ANALYSIS
-The objective of this analysis is to produce an interactive Power BI that answer some of the following questions:
+The objective of this analysis is to produce an interactive Power BI that answers some of the following questions:
 - What is the gender distribution in the organization?
 Distil to regions and Departments
 - What is the gender pay gap
 - Does Palmoria meet the minimum Salary requirement of 90000?